Your Washing Machine Buying Guide – Everything You Need To Know!

 The sound of a washing machine is many things to many different people, some find it soothing while others can find it very annoying.
 However, despite what you might have heard not all washing machines make the same noise.

-Some can be pretty quiet while others can be a lot louder.
+Some can be pretty quiet, while others can be a lot louder.
 In general, most washing machines will have an average noise level between 40-80 dB.
-Top-loaded washing machines are in general quieter as well, but there are still many quiet front-loaded models.
+Top-loaded washing machines are generally quieter, but there are still many quiet front-loaded models available.

 Manufacturer’s Warranty